AliSananS/todo-training-instructions/Instructions.md

 Here is a breakdown of this example response.

-- tasksTodo (Array): This is an array that contains data to manipulate the todo list, by creating new todos, modifying or deleting existing todos.
+- tasks (Array): This is an array that contains tasks to perform on the client side software to create new todos, modifying and deleting existing todos.
   - method (String): This is the method of the task
   - id (Number): A unique identifier for each to-do item, used when modifying or deleting a task.
   - title (String): The title of the todo task.